A NSW Government website

 The DDP was prepared in consultation with the Metro LALC and considers the high-level opportunities and constraints associated with any future development of the 6 sites (PDF, 9.5 MB).
 It is underpinned by a strategic assessment which considered the land-use potential of all Metro LALC land holdings in the Northern Beaches LGA.

-The DDP allows planning proposals for the sites to be independently reviewed by the Sydney North Strategic Planning Panel (the Panel).
+The DDP allows planning proposals for the sites to be independently reviewed by the Sydney North Strategic Planning Panel (the panel).

 The DDP responds to the Aboriginal Land Rights Act 1983, which established Aboriginal land councils to manage land to provide an economic base for Aboriginal communities as compensation for historic dispossession and ongoing disadvantage.